Alcohol use has varied effects on our bodies and chronic drinking can pose major health risks.

-Alcohol affects the brain and the nervous system by slowing down the drinker's reactions and making him feel tranquilized and relaxed.
+Alcohol affects the brain and the nervous system by slowing down the drinker's reactions and making them feel tranquilized and relaxed.
 Alcohol dulls the brain.
-When someone takes alcohol, his inhibitions are lowered making him more aggressive and hostile.
+When someone takes alcohol, their inhibitions are lowered making them more aggressive and hostile.
 When taken in higher dosage, alcohol can cause mental block out, impairing the person's concentration and ability to judge situations properly.
 This will also create distorted coordination and emotional reactions.

-The liver is one of the primary targets of chronic alcohol abuse.
+The liver is one of the primary targets of chronic alcohol use.
 Alcoholic hepatitis results when the liver cells are damaged due to recent heavy drinking.
-On the other hand, liver cirrhosis is a result of a long-term excessive alcohol use wherein large areas of the liver are destroyed or scarred.
-Damage to the liver may become extremely serious and life threatening.
+On the other hand, liver cirrhosis is a result of long-term excessive alcohol use wherein large areas of the liver are destroyed or scarred.
+Damage to the liver may become extremely serious and life-threatening.

-Cardiomyopathy is a major health risk alcohol abusers are likely to suffer.
+Cardiomyopathy is a major health risk heavy alcohol users are likely to suffer.
 Long-term alcohol use creates damage and weakens the heart's muscular tissue resulting in heart failure.
 Anemia and bleeding disorders can also result from chronic alcohol abuse.

 Peptic ulcer disease is likely to develop in heavy drinkers.
 Alcohol can irritate the stomach lining and prolonged use can cause chronic stomach problems including peptic ulcers.

 Alcohol has taken and affected so many lives.
 This is one of the major causes of traffic fatalities in the U.S.